 Before we knew it we’d spent an full-on seven hours in Leicester Square and it was time to catch our train home from Paddington.
 The girls have been chattering about Tigers, Bears and Matilda ever since.
 The rest of our summer holidays have a lot to live up to!

 Disclosure: we were invited to experience the Kids Week preview and dine at Planet Hollywood.
+Our travel to London was covered by the Kids Week team.
 In exchange for this I have provided coverage on the blog.
 All opinions are my own.